Kapiainen/Lauhdutin/Readme.md

 - Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.
 - Added sorting by total hours played.
 - Added ability to reverse the order of the list of games.
-- Fixed bug that prevented generation of valid SteamIDs for certain non-Steam game shortcuts.
+- Fixed bugs that prevented generation of valid SteamIDs for certain non-Steam game shortcuts.

 **Version 2.3.0 - 2017/02/19:**
 - Added overlay art for generic errors.